Adaptive Conformal Inference Under Distribution Shift: Coverage guarantees

 In particular, $\lim_{T \to \infty} \frac{1}{T}\sum_{t=1}^T \text{err}_t \stackrel{a.s.}{=}\alpha.$ \end{proposition} \begin{proof} By expanding the recursion defined in (\ref{eq:simple_alpha_update}) and applying Lemma \ref{lem:alphat_is_bounded} we find that

 Rearranging this gives the result. \end{proof}

-Proposition \ref{prop:bound_on_errs} makes no assumptions about the data generating distribution.
+Proposition \ref{prop:bound_on_errs} puts no constraints on the data generating distribution.
 One may immediately ask whether these results can be improved by making mild assumptions on the distribution shifts.
 We argue that without assumptions on the quality of the initialization the answer to this question is negative.
-To understand this, consider a very simple example in which $M_{t}(p) = p$ for all $p \in [0,1]$.
-Assume for simplicity that $\mme[\text{err}_t|\alpha_t] = M_{t}(\alpha_t)$.\footnote{In general this will not be the case unless $\hat{Q}_{t}(\cdot)$ and $S_t(\cdot)$ are computed on different subsets of the data.} Then,
+To understand this, consider a setting in which there is a single fixed optimal target $\alpha^* \in [0,1]$ and assume that